Is Croatia Europe’s new digital nomad destination?

-Croatia offers special visas to digital workers from outside the European Union, allowing them to stay for up to a year and exempting them from income tax.
+Croatia started offering special visas to digital workers from outside the European Union in January 2021, allowing them to stay for up to a year and exempting them from income tax.

 American marketing consultant Melissa Paul became Croatia’s first official digital nomad earlier this year, and tells AFP why she chose this country.